I believe everyone should have access to safe and affordable housing so that people from all backgrounds can live safe and healthy lives.

 More recently, the American Rescue Plan provided over $10 million to the Central Coast through HOME Investment Partnership Programs specifically to support unsheltered persons.

-In addition to my support for these critical pieces of legislation, I am also proud to serve on the Congressional Homelessness Caucus.
+In addition to my support for these critical measures, I am also proud to serve on the Congressional Homelessness Caucus, Renters Caucus, and Real Estate Caucus.
 Providing affordable housing for working individuals and families is key to a strong economy and safe community.
 With this work, we can make sure that no one has to worry about whether they will be able to afford rent or where they will sleep at night.

 For more information concerning my work and views related to housing, please contact our office.